ggloor/book/README.md

 # book on Compositional Data Analysis of High Throughput Sequencing Datasets

 This is a rough draft of a book that is intended to gather as much as I know on this topic.
-It will be used in graduate courses and workshops
+It will be used in graduate courses and workshops.

+The actual .pdf is in book/main.pdf

 There is much to be done, including code-checking and polishing.